 Muffins have long been one of my weaknesses.
-This Healthy Chocolate Muffins Recipe is one that I created a few weeks ago out of a desperate need for something sweet at breakfast that was also satisfying.
-I combined a few different recipes I had used in the past and tweaked to get the flavors just right.
+This healthy chocolate muffins recipe is one that I created a few weeks ago out of a desperate need for something sweet at breakfast that was also satisfying.
+I combined a few different recipes I had used in the past and tweaked them to get the flavors just right.
 The result was this satisfying, low point, and a yummy muffin!

 Healthy Chocolate Muffins Recipe